pulumi/docs/content/docs/reference/pkg/azure-nextgen/insights/logprofile.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const logProfile = new azure_nextgen.insights.latest.LogProfile("logProfile", {
+const logProfile = new azure_nextgen.insights.LogProfile("logProfile", {
     categories: [
         "Write",
         "Delete",